senekor/cargo-templates/README.md

 # aoc-tmpl
-Generate boilerplate for advent of code puzzles
+Generate boilerplate for advent of code puzzles.
+Use with [cargo generate](https://github.com/cargo-generate/cargo-generate).